jsam6/webcrawling-proxy/README.md

     'Accept-Language': 'en-US,en;q=0.9',
 }

+try:
 	# proxies and useragent generated will be used when requests are made.
 	respond = requests.get(url=link, proxies=mProxy, headers=headers)

 	print(respond)

-while True
-	try:
-		# DO something
 except ProxyError:
-        mProxy = mCrawlerProxy.getProxy(mainlink) # Get new proxy if fail
+    mProxy = mCrawlerProxy.getProxy(link) # Get new proxy if fail
     continue

 ```